‘Ahava’ Is The Hebrew Word For Love

-Ahava provides different services, including Free High Holiday services, Bat and Bar Mitzvah ceremonies / tutoring, Baby Naming ceremonies, and more.
+Ahava provides various services, including Bat and Bar Mitzvah ceremonies and tutoring, Jewish and Interfaith weddings, Funerals and Unveilings, Free High Holiday services, and more.
 Ahava proudly welcomes individuals of all Jewish and interfaith backgrounds.
 Here you will find spirituality expressed through traditional Jewish rituals and contemporary expressions of Jewish life and spirituality.

 Since 1998, Cantor Jacqueline Breines has been one of the Jewish community’s most beautiful voices.
 Cantor Jacqui’s experience and genuine enthusiasm help people of all walks of life connect to Judaism in a powerfully meaningful, modern way.

 More About Cantor Jacqui